 Event placement for skiers qualifying for the final round will be based on their final round results only.
 The better result obtained by the skier, in either the preliminary or the final round, shall count towards team score.

 It is normally expected that the preliminary rounds in each event will be completed before any final round is started.
-However, under unusual circumstances the jury may alter the schedule as shown above.
+However, under unusual circumstances the jury may alter the competition schedule (see 14:10).